 The ranch has been part of the Montana cattle industry since the end of 1880.
-Bill and Shelly Carroccias have open the ranch to guests and shared their family traditions with us.
+Bill and Shelly Carroccias opened the ranch to guests and shared their family traditions with us.
 They run cattle operations.
 It was important for us to be part of one of these real working cattle ranches in Montana, and we got to see some of that at Sweet Grass Ranch, watching cattle grazing.
 We would love to come back and participate in a cattle drive.

 What are the Meals like?

-The food was cooked fresh daily from hearty Western recipes, and served family-style on the table, with everyone digging in.
-PLentiful and delicious, there was always enough for second dippings for the hungry stomach.
+The food was cooked fresh daily from hearty Western recipes and served family-style on the table, with everyone digging in.
+Plentiful and delicious, there was always enough for second dippings for the hungry stomach.